The Great Barrier (film): Production

 It was one of a series of British Empire-related movies made by Gaumont around this time, others including Rhodes of Africa, The Flying Doctor and Soldiers Three.

 The film involved 16 weeks location shooting in Canada.

 Barbara Greene was borrowed from Fox.
 Location filming finished in June 1936.

+On 19 May Variety reported production "has been postponed for awhile.
+Geoffrey Barkis, who was directing, has been replaced by Milton Rosmer, with reason given that Barkis is suffering from a nervous breakdown."